dsanchezg05/MD_GROMACS/README.md

 As a result, ".gro" and ".txc" files are created, and mean RMSD between each instance and t=0 model can be represented executing "RMSD_Model.py", with arguments:

 - python3 rmsd_graph.py --wdir "directory where result files are stored" --tt "graph title"

+RMSD_Binder.py can be executed to detemrine the displacement of a specific chain, from its PDB coordinates file, following the next prompt:

+- python3 RMSD_Binder.py -d "path to PDB coordinates file"

+distance_BinderTarget.py can be executed to compute the distance between two chains for every timestamp, followng the next prompt after **distance.tcl** is executed and file **distance.csv** is generated:

+- python distance_BinderTarget.py -d "Directory where distance.csv is stored"